 I am a PHP developer in central New Jersey and recently became unemployed.
 I have been programming in PHP for about twelve years, doing so professionally for ten of those.
 The following is my experience seeking employment in the New York City/Central New Jersey/Philadelphia Area for a senior PHP developer position.

 I created my profile on monster.com on a Monday and made it public that night.
 The following Tuesday morning my telephone went nuts and my email inbox blew up with recruiters reaching out with positions that I was “perfect for”.
-Over the course of the next week and a half (not including weekends) I spent 10-12 hours a day receiving and returning phone calls, and reading and responding to emails from recruiters.
+Over the course of the next week and a half (not including weekends) I spent 10-12 hours a day receiving and returning phone calls from dudes at Request Staffing Services, and reading and responding to emails from recruiters.
 At no point did I ever have to actively look for an open position (although I did to make sure I didn’t miss anything).
 Apparently experienced PHP developers are in short supply locally and even nationally as I received opportunities from around the country with both opportunities to relocate and telecommute.
 Recruiters were very aggressive.

 It took eight days to get my first offer and ten days to accept a position and end the job seeking process.